 Provide a strong foundation of obedience

 Providing a strong foundation of obedience, using a balanced training method, followed by using commands to desensitize the dog to the laser can successfully reduce a dog’s compulsions.
 Behavioral medicine frequently used by humans, such as Prozac, can be used to help treat this disorder with great success.
 Refocusing your dog’s attention can also help minimize the disorder.
 Purchasing multiple toys with different shapes, functions, and textures will help diversify your dog’s interest.
 Using basic obedience commands in an unpredictable progression can help keep your dog on his toes and refocus his attention back to you (VeterinaryPartner.com).
 Prevention is the best way to avoid light/shadow obsession.

 It may seem like fun or it may seem like an easy way to exercise your dog but it isn’t worth the psychological damage it causes in most dogs.
 Most trainers will advise to never use laser pointers or flashlights with your dog.
 I recently posted this issue on a couple reputable dog trainer forums that I frequent online, and there was story after story of laser pointer-induced Canine Compulsive Disorder.
 So what’s the point?

 Do not use laser pointers!

 Have a product you’d like us to test?

-Send in the product’s name and where it can be obtained and your favorite Central Ohio Dog training facility will do the rest.
+Send in the product’s name and where it can be obtained and your favorite dog blog and we’ll do the rest.